½ cup soft foie gras

 Remove pie weights and parchment paper.

-For candied blood orange topping, slice 2 blood oranges paper thin and reserve.
+- Make the candied oranges: Slice 2 blood oranges paper thin and reserve.
 Take the other two oranges and cut off the outside peel and pith, making a supreme.